Skip to Content

 Don't let hearing loss hold you back.
 If you suspect you're having trouble hearing, take that important step and get your hearing checked.

-It's about staying connected, engaged, and enjoying all the sounds of life to the fullest.
+It's for maintaining connections, being engaged, and enjoying all the noises of life to the fullest.

 You can read the NHS online information leaflet on profound hearing loss here